 We met with DLA Energy program, contracting, and senior counsel officials on several occasions to discuss the transaction data and the AIR Card contract and to obtain an understanding of DLA Energy's overall system of controls.
 We had significant concerns related to DLA Energy's lack of oversight of AIR Card transactions.
-Specifically, DLA Energy program officials:6
+Specifically, DLA Energy program officials:

 - identified and documented problems with the reliability, accuracy, and quality of KHI's transaction data from July 2013 through December 2013, but took no corrective action to improve the data.
-Program officials attributed these problems to the legacy AIR Card transaction processing system, which is supposed to be replaced in September 2014; - allowed invoices to be paid without verifying that the invoices were accurate; specifically, DLA paid in administrative fees from January 2005 through September 2010 and was not aware they paid the fees.
-Program officials attributed this problem to the legacy AIR Card transaction processing system and their lack of real-time access to the data; and did not effectively oversee AIR Card transactions to ensure accountable officials effectively implemented DoD AIR Card Program guidance.
+Program officials attributed these problems to the legacy AIR Card transaction processing system, which is supposed to be replaced in September 2014; - allowed invoices to be paid without verifying that the invoices were accurate; specifically, DLA paid Constitution in administrative fees from January 2005 through September 2010 and was not aware they paid the fees.
+Program officials attributed this problem to the legacy AIR Card transaction processing system and their lack of real-time access to the data; and

-The DLA Energy AIR Card Program Manager was also the designated contracting officer's representative (COR) for the KHI contract and is referred to as a program official in this report.
+&lt;sup>6 The DLA Energy AIR Card Program Manager was also the designated contracting officer's representative (COR) for the KHI contract and is referred to as a program official in this report.